1. What do volunteers do at The Next Door?

 6. Does The Next Door have a need for collection drives?

 The Next Door appreciates collection drives to support our mission and help us to acquire most needed items.
-Please visit our give page for more information on what items are needed or contact the Volunteer Coordinator for a list of currently most needed items.
+Please check our up-to-date list of needed items or contact the Volunteer Coordinator for other collection drive ideas.